wevre/wry/README.md

 		<do something with a>
 	}

 Do we to allow any expression as condition-clauses? or only those that return boolean values?
 PHP has a broad set of things it will consider `false`, including empty strings, empty arrays, zero; whereas Lua only considers `false` and `nil` to be false and all those others are considered true.
 How do we handle a condion-clause that evaluates to an array?
 Do all the members of the array have to be true to continue?
+(In PHP it only depends on whether or not the array is empty.)

 Maybe we say: whatever expression is there in the condition clause will be cast (coerced) to a boolean, and there is a set of rules that control that.
 Maybe for an array, the first item of the array is used to determine the boolean.
+In PHP an array is true if it isn't empty.

 Types
 -----------

-There are seven types: `Integer`, `Float`, `Bool`, `String`, `Null`, `Array`, and `Functions`.
+There are six types: `Integer`, `Float`, `Bool`, `String`, `Null`, and `Array`.
 The `Array` type replaces what would be arrays, dictionaries, class instances, and parameter lists in other languages.
-It is an ordered map and behaves similarly to php's array type.
-The `Function` type is replacement for functions, methods, closures, and anonymous functions in other languages.
+It also serves as the type for functions and methods.
+It is an ordered map and behaves similarly to PHP's array type.

 The simple types (`Integer`, `Float`, `Bool`, `String`, `Null`) will be familiar to users of other languages, and can be created with literals that are obvious.